LuYifei2011/scratchblocks/README.md

 This would probably be a good way to write a Scratch book.
 -->

+# React

+Use the [scratchblocks-plus-react](https://github.com/LuYifei2011/scratchblocks-plus-react) package to render scratchblocks in React.

 ## HTML

 You'll need to include a copy of the scratchblocks-plus JS file on your webpage.